ysymyth/ysymyth.github.io/index.md

 <img style="float:right; padding-left:10px" src="images/self.jpeg" width="200" height="200">

 I am a Ph.D. student of Computer Science at Princeton University, advised by [Prof. Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).
-I was an undergrad in Yao Class at Tsinghua University, and an intern in MIT CSAIL/BCS and Google Research.
+I was an undergrad in Yao Class at Tsinghua University, and an intern in MIT CSAIL/BCS and Google Brain.

 My research interests include language, games, representation learning, cognitive science, and artificial intelligence in general.